-As residents develop and strengthen their interpretive and interventional skills over the course of residency, resident responsibilities become more complex.
-Our goal is to train interventional radiologists to provide patient care through safe, efficient, appropriately utilized, quality-controlled diagnostic and/or interventional radiology techniques.
-As such, we feel that our graduated expansion of resident autonomy develops the proficiency and confidence necessary to competently carry out the relevant diagnostic and interventional procedures.
-The classroom component of the curriculum includes twice-daily educational conferences and a monthly journal club.
+As residents develop and strengthen their interpretive and interventional skills over the course of residency, their responsibilities become more complex.
+Our goal is to train Interventional Radiologists to provide patient care through safe, efficient, appropriately utilized, quality-controlled Diagnostic and Interventional Radiology techniques.
+By gradually increasing resident autonomy, we develop the proficiency and confidence necessary for complex interventions.

+Currently, our residents complete 70 weeks of Interventional Radiology rotations prior to the start of their PGY-6 year, providing ample exposure to a wide range of cases and procedures.
 Residents are encouraged to complete study and training for the Registered Physicians in Vascular Interpretation (RPVI) certification during their R4 year.
-Specific goals in IR training include the ability to provide consultation, perform vascular and interventional procedures, identify and manage potential complications, provide appropriate peri-procedural care, and assist in long-term management of patients in concert with their referring physicians.
+Specific goals in IR training include providing consultation, performing vascular and interventional procedures, identifying, nd managing potential complications, providing appropriate periprocedural care, and assisting in long-term patient management in concert with their referring physicians.

 We offer a wide range of educational opportunities to provide residents with a comprehensive and engaging training experience.
 Our Interventional Radiology curriculum includes an extensive classroom component with daily morning conferences.
 Residents participate in faculty and peer lectures, a weekly journal club, a combined vascular surgery conference, morbidity and mortality meetings, hepatobiliary tumor board, industry in-service education, and a robust dedicated IR grand rounds series.